lehmand/videoflix_backend/README.md

 ```
 python manage.py rqworker default
 ```
+Probably only works under Linux

 ## Deployment

-The application is configured for deployment on a Linux server with Nginx/Apache.
-See deployment documentation for more details.
+The application is configured for deployment on a Linux server with Nginx.

 ## Environment Variables